 Travelers with Disabilities and Medical Conditions

-If a passenger uses an ostomy, he or she can be screened without having to empty or expose the ostomy.
+If a passenger has an ostomy, he or she can be screened without having to empty or expose the ostomy.
 However, it is important for passengers to inform the officer conducting the screening about the ostomy before the screening process begins.
 Passengers can use TSA’s Notification Card to communicate discreetly with security officers.
 However, showing this card or other medical documentation will not exempt a passenger from additional screening.

 Passengers with ostomies can be screened using imaging technology, metal detector, or a thorough patdown.